-Jesus' life and teaching with emphasis on His eschatology and ethics, the theological distinctives of the Gospel writers, and
+Jesus' life and teaching with emphasis on His eschatology and ethics, the theological distinctives of the Gospel writers, and consideration of some critical issues in interpretation.
+Focus is mainly on the synoptic gospels.
+Liberal Arts.
+Prerequisite: BIBL 101

 BIBL 261 Holy Land Tour